levan92/window-det/README.md

 ## Introduction

-This repo attempts to detect lines/windows/gui elements within a given input image (can be a screenshot etc.)
+This repo attempts to detect lines/windows/gui elements within a given input image (can be a screenshot etc.).

 Simple aggregation of traditional CV (as opposed to deep learned) approaches in our pipeline: